ScotchLabs/snswebsite/README.md

 ### roles-documentation
 Working on a new page that will include all the show roles documentation (director, PM, SM, MD).

+### galleries
+- making all_galleries landing page that links to all the photo galleries
+- planning on writing Python code to auto-generate the gallery pages from photo folders

 ## Other Notes
 - When editing: sometimes a page will look the same even after editing.
 If this happens, clear the browser cache and reload the site and the updates will show up.